★ Service brochure

 How a new club gets stood up.

-Roughly four conversations, then a deploy.
+Two calls, a few weeks of build, then a deploy.
 The longest wait is usually the club gathering brand assets and deciding on a domain.

 1